Branislav1993/easyUML_manual/chapter1.1.md

 ## dom4j

-Used for serialization of models into XML and vice versa.
+It is used for serialization of models into XML and vice versa.

 ## JavaParser

-It creates AST tree from JAVA code.
+It is used to create AST tree from JAVA code.

 ## UMLCodeGenerator

-It can generate code from Class Diagram.
+It is used to generate code from the Class Diagram.

 ## UMLExplorer

-It is used for synchronization between Class Diagram and navigator windows in the NetBeans IDE.
+It is used for synchronization between Class Diagram and navigator window in the NetBeans IDE.

 ## UMLFileTypes

-Associations with file types in NetBeans IDE.
+It is used for the associations with file types in NetBeans IDE.

 ## UMLModel

-Whole conceptual model of UML 2.0.
+It contains whole conceptual model of UML 2.0.
 Class Diagram.

 ## UMLProjectType

-Associations with project extensions in NetBeans IDE.
+It is used for the associations with project extensions in NetBeans IDE.

 ## UMLReverseEngineering